mayli10/deep-learning-chatbot/README.md

-A Beginner's Guide to Building Sentdex's Deep Learning Chatbot
+A Beginner's Guide to Building a Deep Learning Chatbot
 ===================

 Table of Contents